-Abdominal separation (Diastasis Recti) is the most VISIBLE of the common pregnancy and postpartum core conditions.
+Abdominal separation (a.k.a. diastasis recti) is the most VISIBLE of the common pregnancy and postpartum core conditions.
 As such, it often gets the most attention.
-Here's a quick primer on what is, why it's a problem, what you can do about it and when you should ask for help.
+Here’s a quick primer on what it is, why it’s a problem, what you can do about it and when you should ask for help.

 First and foremost, it is your body’s way of stretching to make space for baby.
 The line of connective tissue that runs down the midline of your abs stretches and thins, which gives the appearance that the 6-pack muscles are moving away from one another.
 Diastasis can take a variety of shapes, as illustrated in the image below.
 It’s very common, very normal and happens to nearly every pregnant person.

-Curious to know the status of your midline?
+Curious to know if you have a diastasis?
 Click here for a quick and dirty guide to self-assessing yourself.
 If you have any concerns, connect with a pelvic health physical therapist (see below).

 Why is Diastasis Recti a problem?

 If you have a wider diastasis that does not generate tension, your core might not feel very strong.
 If your core isn’t able to generate tension it won’t be able to do a good job creating the central stability you need to complete everyday tasks or exercise (making all those things much more difficult).
-If this is the case, you will use other parts of your body to compensate and this might lead to secondary aches and pains elsewhere in your body.
+Under this circumstance, you will use other parts of your body to compensate and this might lead to secondary aches and pains elsewhere in your body.

 What can you do (besides booking that PT appointment)?